 Callie Walker was unhappy with her work life when one day she woke up and asked herself, “What if I became a proofreader?”
 Her mom had been a proofreader for a local publishing company when Callie was in middle school and high school, so the idea of proofreading wasn’t foreign to her.
 She enrolled in High-Level Proofreading And Copyediting Pro and learned the skills she needed to get started.
 Now she happily works with Christian writers to polish their content.

 Her advice to those aspiring to proofread or copyedit is to learn and practice.
 “Learn the [skills] and how to get started, and then get some practice by offering free or reduced prices.”

 Margaret Fierstine had always loved words and anything related to language, so much so that she got a degree in Spanish and English.
 She went on to teach high school English and Spanish for several years before she decided to homeschool her three children.
 Two years ago, Margaret started to wonder about what she would do with her life after her children went off to college.
 Her husband even suggested she become a proofreader.

 The idea inspired her to research all about this new career path, but it would be two years before she decided to pursue her dream.
 It wasn’t easy to take that leap of faith.
 She had doubts about whether she was good enough and could get paid to proofread, but her courage to take a step forward and invest in herself helped make her dream a reality.

 “Take action!
 That way you won’t be left wondering what might have been.
 The ‘what ifs’ and ‘if-onlys’ in life can haunt us, so sometimes the best way to have peace is to take that leap.”
-That leap helped her land her first copyediting job before even finishing her training in High-Level Proofreading Pro!”
+That leap helped her land her first copyediting job before even finishing her training in High-Level Proofreading And Copyediting Pro!”